unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 But the *RMSE* is just the root *mean* squared error, so we might want to look a bit more in detail how well our just trained model does in predicting the sunshine hours.

 ## Evaluate our model
 There is not a single way to evaluate how a model performs.
 But there is at least two very common approaches.
 For a *classification task* that is to compute a *confusion matrix* for the test set which shows how often particular classes were predicted correctly or incorrectly.
 For the present *regression task* however, it makes more sense to compare true and predicted values in simple scatter plot.
+Hint: use `plt.scatter()`.

 First, we will do the actual prediction step.
 > ## Predict the labels for both training and test set and compare to the true values